pablodanielrey/echallenge/README.md

-- Optionally build the docker images of the indexer. because a package distribution system is not in place, whe have to build the python packages inside the images.
+- Optionally build the docker images of the indexer. because a package distribution system is not in place, whe have to build the python packages inside the images. this takes time. so be patient. if you omit this step now, it will take place when you bring up the service using docker compose.

 ```bash
 docker compose -f docker/docker-compose.indexer.yml build